Clean Up the Mess: Addressing Data Pollution in Cryptocurrency Abuse Reporting Services: Abuse Type Taxonomy and Ground Truth

-Any abuse taxonomy is necessarily incomplete as cybercriminals frequently introduce new abuse types and variations.
-Our taxonomy does not aim to be complete, but rather to capture prevalent abuse types in \ba.
-In particular, the children of a node may not cover all the abuse the parent node describes.
-Instead, an abuse report can be assigned an intermediate (i.e., non-leaf) type in the taxonomy to indicate that the report does not match any of the more-specific children.
-For example, the 6 \ttag{scam} children cover prevalent scam types in \ba, but do not cover all scams in the dataset.
-Instead, any scam report that does not match any of those six subtypes should be labeled \ttag{scam}, indicating that it captures another type of scam.
-Examining the reports assigned an intermediate type may reveal new prevalent abuse types that could be added as children in the taxonomy.
+\paragraph{Granularity.} One may wonder whether all nodes in L3 are really needed, e.g., whether it is needed to differentiate \ttag{bomb} and \ttag{ddos} from other extortions.
+Our approach has been to add all prevalent abuse types that we have observed because this helps to better characterize social engineering tactics used by attackers.
+However, the taxonomy's hierarchical design allows to easily remove fine-grained abuse types.
+For example, if \ttag{bomb} and \ttag{ddos} are considered unnecessary and removed from the classifier in Section~\ref{sec:classification}, those reports will then be labeled using the more general \ttag{extortion} parent.

-The \emph{first level} (L1) underneath the root node ($\top$) captures whether the description details some \ttag{abuse} the reporter experienced.
-Valid abuse reports may describe successful abuse where the victim lost funds or unsuccessful attempts where the reporter did not fall for the abuse.
-Furthermore, since \ba did not validate the submitted reports they may not capture abuse at all, but may instead advertise a service or offer a personal opinion of the reporter (\ttag{notabuse}).
-This level is the only one where nodes in the level cover all possibilities, i.e., a report is either an abuse report or not.
-Thus, no report should be assigned the root node.
-This level may not always be needed.
-Abuse reporting services like Scam Tracker that manually validate the submitted reports may delete \ttag{notabuse} reports to avoid polluting their database.
+\paragraph{Completeness.} Any abuse taxonomy is also necessarily incomplete as cybercriminals frequently introduce new abuse types and variations.
+Our hierarchical taxonomy is designed to handle such missing abuse types.
+For example, any scam report that does not match the 7 L3 scam subtypes can be labeled using the L2 \ttag{scam} type, indicating that it captures another type of scam.
+Examining the reports assigned an L2 type (or the L1 \ttag{abuse} type) may reveal new prevalent abuse types that should be added to the taxonomy.
+For example, \ttag{employment} scams were not originally part of the taxonomy but were discovered by examining the reports classified as \ttag{scam} in Section~\ref{sec:updates}.